hyperledger-archives/composer-sample-networks/packages/fund-clearing-network/README.md

 ```
 {
   "$class": "org.clearing.CreateBatch",
+  "batchId": "batch1",
   "usdRates": [{"$class":"org.clearing.UsdExchangeRate", "to":"EURO","rate":0.75},
                {"$class":"org.clearing.UsdExchangeRate", "to":"STERLING","rate":1.75}]
 }
 ```

 The `CreateBatch` transaction will create a new `BatchTransferRequest` in the Asset Registry for each unique pairing of `BankingParticipant` participants that have pending `TransferRequest` assets.
 An event will be emitted for each `BatchTransferRequest` created.

+Note that the new `BatchTransferRequest` asset contains a `batchId` field that has additional "-NN" appended to the batchID that was submitted in the transaction, where each N represents the banks participating in the particular `BatchTransferRequest`.

 ## MarkPreProcessTransferComplete